Investor pushes for leadership change at RIM

-An investor at Research In Motion has asked two directors at the struggling Canadian smartphone maker to push for a change in the company's governance.
+An investor at Research In Motion RIM.TO RIMM.O has asked two directors at the struggling Canadian smartphone maker to push for a change in the company's governance.

-Activist shareholder Jaguar Financial, which has been asking the BlackBerry maker to sell itself in whole or parts, said it wants the roles of the company's chairman and chief executive to be separated.
+Activist shareholder Jaguar Financial JFC.TO, which has been asking the BlackBerry maker to sell itself in whole or parts, said it wants the roles of the company's chairman and chief executive to be separated.

-The discontent centers on RIM's poor performance in the face of stiff competition from Apple Inc's iPhone and iPad, and devices powered by Google's Android system.
+The discontent centers on RIM's poor performance in the face of stiff competition from Apple Inc's (AAPL.O) iPhone and iPad, and devices powered by Google's (GOOG.O) Android system.

 Jaguar asked Barbara Stymiest and Roger Martin, both directors at RIM, to initiate the changes in governance.